steven7777/myknow/README.md

 MyKnow is a personal knowledge management web application, allowing you to enter and describe any "entity" you know about and its relationships with other entities.
+Then, you can compare these entities with each other, myknow being able to compare any entities which have common attributes.

 It is based on the python framework Django v2.